U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Bahia Munem (Middlebury College)

-Barbara Foley (Emerita, Rutgers University)
+Barbara Foley (Rutgers University)

 Barbie Wu (Reed College)